XMadMax/XMongoDB/doc/4-basic-iud-operations.md

 References: http://docs.mongodb.org/manual/reference/method/db.collection.remove/

 ## Reconnect to another mongoDB instance
-After you have created the config class, you can reuse to another connection...
+After you have created the config class, you can reuse to another connection:

 ```php
 // $congig is an object of a previous XMonfoDBConfig instance
 $config->setDB('myotherdb','myuser','mypass');
 $xmongodb_other = new XMongoDB($config);
 ```